ogradyc01/GoldenCheetah/UG_Special-Topics_SearchFilter.md

   * a rule how to look at that field (Operator)
   * a comparison value (Value)

-Easy example: The query `TSS >= 100` - finds all rides where TSS is 100 or more.
+Easy example: The query `TSS >= 100` - finds all activities where TSS is 100 or more.
 This example already illustrates the major point of what a 'Filter' can do better than a 'Search'.
 You cannot define a search which can do this (in GoldenCheetah).
 (But, also 'Filter' queries cannot do it all and easy.
 E.g. 'Search' makes most sense for text fields and is perfect if e.g. you do not even know in which field you have stored your text - 'Search' will find it.)

 _Note: You need to separate field names, operator, keywords, function as well as values or string by " " (Space) so that the query parser can recognize them - otherwise you will see the query text color changing to "red".
 To see the error text, just click into the query text and wait until an error text appears._